j0nnib0y/xaseco2_whitelist/README.md

 ##Planned
 - GUI list with buttons and search field
 - little documentation here on Github about the config file options
+- replacing the simplexml parser with the native parser included in xAseco2

 Do you've ideas?
 Give them to me and I will do my best if I've time! :-)